hamptonpieryc/website/content/docs/club-rules.md

 **17.2** All the property of the Club, including land and investments, shall be held by the Trustees for the time being, in their own names so far as it is necessary and practicable, on trust for the use and benefit of the Club.
-In the event of the death, resignation, or removal from office of a Trustee, the Committee shall nominate a new Trustee in their place, and shall as soon as possible thereafter take all lawful and practicable steps to procure the vesting of all club property into the names of the Trustees as constituted after such nomination.
-For the purpose of giving effect to any such nomination, the Honorary Secretary for the time being is hereby nominated as the person to appoint new Trustees of the Club within the meaning of Section 36 of the Trustee Act 1925, and they shall by Deed duly appoint the person or persons so nominated by the Committee.
+In the event of the death, resignation, or removal from office of a Trustee, the GMC shall nominate a new Trustee in their place, and shall as soon as possible thereafter take all lawful and practicable steps to procure the vesting of all club property into the names of the Trustees as constituted after such nomination.
+For the purpose of giving effect to any such nomination, the Secretary for the time being is hereby nominated as the person to appoint new Trustees of the Club within the meaning of Section 36 of the Trustee Act 1925, and they shall by Deed duly appoint the person or persons so nominated by the Committee.

-**17.3** The Trustees shall in all respects act, in regard to any property of the Club held by them, in accordance with the directions of the Committee and shall have power to sell, lease, mortgage or pledge any club property so held for the purpose of raising or borrowing money for the benefit of the Club in compliance with the Committee's directions (which shall be duly recorded in the Minutes of the proceedings of the Committee) but no purchaser, lessee or mortgage shall be concerned to enquire whether any such direction has been given.
+**17.3** The Trustees shall in all respects act, in regard to any property of the Club held by them, in accordance with the directions of the GMC and shall have power to sell, lease, mortgage or pledge any club property so held for the purpose of raising or borrowing money for the benefit of the Club in compliance with the GMC's directions (which shall be duly recorded in the Minutes of the proceedings of the GMC) but no purchaser, lessee or mortgage shall be concerned to enquire whether any such direction has been given.

-**17.4** The Trustees shall be effectually indemnified by the General Management Committee out of the assets of the club from and against any liability, costs, expenses and payments whatsoever which may be properly incurred or made by them in the exercise of their duties or relaton to any property of the club vested in them, or in relaton to any legal proceedings, or which otherwise
+**17.4** The Trustees shall be effectually indemnified by the GMC out of the assets of the club from and against any liability, costs, expenses and payments whatsoever which may be properly incurred or made by them in the exercise of their duties or relaton to any property of the club vested in them, or in relaton to any legal proceedings, or which otherwise